-Robert (me) has mastered award winning music, labels and artists.
+Robert I'm mastering (over at Anti Logic Berlin) award winning music, labels and artist.
 I make it all about the artists and their precious musical creations.
 I think of it like this: You are the "hero" in this story and I will be the "sidekick" to let you shine.
 You know what you want, right?
 Great masters!
-Let's do it. ...Also, I'm not awkward for an audio engineer :D
+Let's do it.

 ...professional (and very passionate) mastering engineer and overall "sound technician".
 I work in and on music for long time, running a label since 2009 too, running different music performance & production projects and I do mastering for a lot of artists and labels, from mixing/to mastering, to audio restauration and things in between.